-Diagnostic evaluation begins with a thorough medical history and physical examination of your child.
+Diagnostic evaluation for Larsen syndrome begins with a thorough medical history and physical examination of your child.

-At The Children’s Hospital of Philadelphia, clinical experts use a variety of diagnostic tests to diagnose Larsen syndrome and possible complications, including:
+At Children’s Hospital of Philadelphia (CHOP), clinical experts use a variety of diagnostic tests to diagnose Larsen syndrome and possible complications, including:

 Because Larsen syndrome affects several body systems, treatment for the condition varies.
 In some cases, careful monitoring may be all that is required.
 In other cases, surgery may be needed to address specific aspects of the condition.